-Hi there, I’m Clara, a French graphic designer living and working in London, UK.
+Hi there, I’m Clara, a French graphic designer, working freelance from the beautiful and evergreen Normandy.
 I design identities, books, posters, newsletters, reports, flyers, infographics, illustrations and many more visual assets online or not.
-Until recently, I had been working as a graphic designer at Wool and the Gang.
 I have a MA from Central Saint Martins in Communication Design and one from École Supérieure d’Arts Appliqués de Bourgogne (France) in Graphic Design.
 I’m currently freelancing for clients in France, UK, Switzerland and Greece while I pursue new opportunities and can be reached either through this profile or by email at email@example.com.

 Versatile graphic designer working across brands and media, from identity design to art direction,, from the fashion industry to publishing.

 Black Dog Publishing specialises in beautifully produced illustrated books that represent a fresh, eclectic take on contemporary culture, embracing subjects as varied as design, fashion, music and environmental concerns.
 In charge of the books from start to end.
 Define with client the format, paper, production and concept of the book.
 Liaise between the sponsors, Marketing team and Editorial team to create a unique layout and complete a beautiful book.
 Manage the project as to collect assets, edit and proof the book whilst meeting deadlines.
 Dealing with printers to ensure the quality and delays of production.